-A project to install distribution substation monitoring will help Evoenergy monitor and identify power quality issues, which are arising from high penetration of embedded generation in parts of the Evoenergy distribution network.
-It will support the provision of reliable power quality supplied to our customers and help support Evoenergy customers' future energy ambitions.
+A project to install distribution substation monitoring will help Evoenergy monitor and identify power quality issues, which are arising from high penetration of embedded generation in parts of the Evoenerav distribution network.
+It will support the provision of reliable power quality supplied to energy consumers and help support future energy ambitions.
 The distribution substation monitoring solution will provide real-time quality of supply monitoring from areas of the network most affected by disruptive technologies and enable load flow and voltage profiling functionality within the Advanced Distribution Management System (ADMS).
-With this visibility in ADMS, network performance at the low voltage level can be managed proactively and more economically, with voltage compliance assured across the network for all Evoenergy customers.
+With this visibility in ADMS, network performance at the low voltage level can be managed proactively and more economically, with voltage compliance assured across the network for all Evoenergy consumers.

-The program will address emerging network constraints and voltage issues arising from customers' energy generation, storage, and emerging technology use.
+The program will address emerging network constraints and voltage issues arising from consumers' energy generation, storage, and emerging technology use.
 The program will provide opportunities, through improved visibility, to remediate problems at the lowest cost, avoid unnecessary augmentation and asset replacements in brownfield areas, and deliver better network planning and investment outcomes in new developments.

-In the last calendar year 2020, Evoenergy has installed 147 advanced distribution substation monitors as a pilot project of the overall strategy.
-More details on this project can be found in Section 4.2.
+Evoenergy has so far installed 147 distribution substation monitors and will continue installing more devices in 2022.
+More information on power quality and the challenges Evoenergy has with maintaining voltage compliance can be found in Section 4.2.